-The members of Media Coalition believe that House Bill 548 as amended remains clearly unconstitutional.
+The members of Media Coalition believe that House Bill 548 HD 2 is clearly unconstitutional.
 The trade associations and other organizations that comprise Media Coalition have many members throughout the country, including Hawaii: publishers, booksellers and librarians as well as manufacturers and retailers of recordings, films, videos and video games and their consumers.
+They have asked me to explain their concerns.

 H.B.
-548 would impose civil liability on any author or publisher of any visitor guide or website that "knowingly or negligently encourages or invites" a person to "enter, cross, or remain on private owned land from which the public is excluded" and the person suffers an injury or dies as a result of entering, crossing, or remaining on the property.
+548 HD 2 would impose civil liability on any author or publisher of any visitor guide or website that "knowingly or negligently encourages or invites" a person to "enter, cross, or remain on privately or publicly owned land from which the public is excluded" and the person suffers an injury or dies as a result of entering, crossing, or remaining on the property.
 The publisher or author must also indemnify the property owner or occupier for any civil liability as a result of an injury or death to the trespasser.
 A "Visitor guide publication" is defined as any book, magazine, pamphlet, mailer, handout or advertisement that provides information about a visitor destination, geographic destination, or natural attraction on privately owned land in Hawaii.
-A "Visitor guide website" is any website, blog, twitter account, forum, or other wireless communication that provides information about a visitor destination, geographic destination, or natural attraction on privately owned land in Hawaii.
+A "Visitor guide website" is any website, blog, Twitter account, forum, or other wireless communication that provides information about a visitor destination, or natural attraction on privately owned land in Hawaii.